SumiTomohiko/SimpleMediaScanner/README.rst

 Show missing files
 ------------------

-Simple Media Scanner is my solution for above problems.
+Simple Media Scanner is my solution for the above problems.
 This application helps you in two ways.

-1. Scanning given directories to store content providers
+1. Scanning given directories to store file's information in content providers
 2. Deleting duplicated information in content providers

 Permissions